 EGC qualifies as an organization formed for charitable purposes under Section 501(c)(3) of the Internal Revenue Code ("IRC") and is generally not subject to income tax.
 However, income from certain activities not directly related to EGC's tax-exempt purpose is subject to taxation as unrelated business income.
-In addition, EGC qualifies for the charitable contribution deduction under Section 170(b)(1)(a) and is not a private foundation under Section 509(a)(1) of the IRC.
+In addition, EGC is not a private foundation under Section 509(a)(1) of the IRC.